cloudflare/cloudflare-docs/content/fundamentals/setup/manage-domains/remove-domain.md

 * If you use Cloudflare Registrar:

     * [Disable domain auto-renewal](/registrar/account-options/renew-domains/) or [transfer your domain out of Cloudflare](/registrar/account-options/transfer-out-from-cloudflare/).

     * If the domain has already expired, it will be automatically removed from your account.
-Refer to [What happens when a domain expires?](https://developers.cloudflare.com/registrar/faq/#what-happens-when-a-domain-expires)
+Refer to [What happens when a domain expires?](/registrar/faq/#what-happens-when-a-domain-expires)

-    * If the domain has not yet expired, you can likely request deletion, refer to refer to [Delete a domain registration](https://developers.cloudflare.com/registrar/account-options/domain-management/#delete-a-domain-registration)
+    * If the domain has not yet expired you can likely request deletion.
+Refer to [Delete a domain registration](/registrar/account-options/domain-management/#delete-a-domain-registration)

     * If enabled, disable DNSSEC.
 In your domain dashboard, go to **DNS** > **Settings**.
 Within **DNSSEC**, select **Disable DNSSEC**.
 Select **Confirm**.